madewithkode/quickcheck_test/readme.md

 -   While still in `src` folder, run `$ python manage.py ingest_first_time` This initially ingests the latest 100 items from Hackernews into the local DB according to requirements.
 -   While still in `src` folder, run `$ python manage.py collectstatic` This collects static files from around the app and puts into the `STATIC_ROOT` configuration defined in `qc_interview_test.settings.base` in order to be able to serve them.
 Note: This is not recommended for production.
 -   While still in `src` folder, run `$ python manage.py runserver` This should now start the django app at the default localhost:8000
--   run `celery -A qc_interview_test.settings.celery.CELERY beat -l info` in a new terminal inside `src` folder to start celery beat for periodic(5 minutes interval) indexing of new content.
+-   In a new terminal, cd into `src` and run `celery -A qc_interview_test.settings.celery.CELERY beat -l info` to start celery beat for periodic(5 minutes interval) indexing of new content.

 ## Front End

-This App contains a frontend for listing, searching and filtering indexed items.
+This app contains a simple frontend for listing, searching and filtering indexed items.
 It is located in the `hackernews_frontend` directory.
 It is recommended to access this frontend over http, to do this, using your preferred http local server tool(e.g Liveserver for VSCode), start the server in the `hackernews_frontend` root.
 Once this is started, take note of the port, and add it to the `CORS_ORIGIN_WHITELIST` configuration  located at `qc_interview_test.settings.dev`.
 This is to allow Cross-Origin Resource Sharing(CORS) between the frontend and backend services.

-### Endpoints
+## Endpoints

-The app exposes the following endpoints:
+The full documentation can be found at `/api/docs`, the following is a rundown of available endpoints:

 -  GET `/api/v1/hackernews/items/`  - This endpoint fetches paginated results of all indexed and locally created items.
 It also supports filtering items by type(e.g story, job, poll e.t.c) using a query parameter `type`.

 -  POST `/api/v1/hackernews/add/` - This endpoint is used to create a new item locally as against fetching from Hackernews.
-To see the full documentation, including example payload navigate to `/api/docs/`.

 -  GET `/api/v1/hackernews/search/` - This endpoint is used to search for items by title/content.
 It requires a `search` query parameter with the search keyword being its value.

 -  DELETE `/api/v1/hackernews/delete/<item_id>/` - This endpoint deletes a given item, provided it wasn't indexed externally from Hackernews, i.e it was locally created.

--  PUT ``/api/v1/hackernews/update/` - This endpoint updates a given item, provided it wasn't indexed externally from Hackernews, i.e it was locally created.
-To see the full documentation, including example payload navigate to `/api/docs/`.
+-  PUT `/api/v1/hackernews/update/` - This endpoint updates a given item, provided it wasn't indexed externally from Hackernews, i.e it was locally created.